Rust-for-Linux/pinned-init/README.md

 When enabling the `alloc` feature, the user will be required to activate `allocator_api` as well.

-The feature is enabled by default, thus by default `pinned-init` will require a nightly compiler.
+The feature is enabled by default, thus by default `pin-init` will require a nightly compiler.
 However, using the crate on stable compilers is possible by disabling `alloc`.
 In practice this will require the `std` feature, because stable compilers have neither `Box` nor `Arc` in no-std mode.

 ## Overview